jswanner/DontF-WithPaste/README.md

 those sites you want their event handlers to still work.
-In the options for this extension, you can add an exclusion pattern that matches the site's URL, which will prevent this extension from running on that site, and thereby allowing the paste event to occur.
+In the options for this extension, you can add an exclusion pattern that matches the site's URL, which will prevent this extension from running on that site, and thereby allowing the site's own event actions to occur.